rcjberlin/rcj-dss/README.md

   3. Measure time for calibration and setting checkpoints; team showed up
   4. Main UI, enter all information during scoring run: start/pause time; section completed, Lack of Progess, skipped section; award points for gaps, obstacles, speed bumps, ramps and intersections; see current status (time, section, try, number of scoring elements, ...); reached last checkpoint; undo steps
   5. Enter number of tiles per section; enter number of rescued victims; left evacuation zone successfully
-  6. Review everything together with team captain and correct things if needed; text input for complaints; signature of team captain (perhaps combined with checksum to prevent manipulation)
+  6. Review everything together with team captain and correct things if needed; text input for complaints; signature of team captain
   7. Send whole sheet to central evaluation system; get confirmation in case of successful transmission
   8. View all locally saved data (including status whether transmitted successfully or not), possibility to send it again or to export data (&rarr; other medium for transmission can be used)
 * navigation between these parts (mostly only back/next)
 * step 1 will be used when competition starts / referee switches field / next round starts
 * normally you will go through step 2 till 7 sequentially for each team
 * step 8 will only be used if data transmission fails
+* integration of timetable is not planned yet but may be added later

 ### Architecture / Technical Planning
 * to store data for a longer period of time LocalStorage is used; what's stored: